 - Are you good at keeping a secret?
 We’re often not allowed to disclose who we’ve worked with and for what product until the advert goes out in the public domain.

-- Do you have a performing animal license?
-All animals that work now require a license.
-You can inquire about this with your local council.
+- All animals that work now require a license, though you can apply for this via your council.